 Peru’s most popular tourist attraction, built by the Incas around 1440 AD, draws more than 500,000 visitors each year.

-Various tour companies offer guided expeditions to this UNESCO World Heritage site, hiking 25 to 33 miles (depending on your starting point) through semi-arid desert, verdant tropical rainforest and breathtaking mountain passes to the stunning pre-Columbian ruins.
+Various tour companies offer guided expeditions to this UNESCO World Heritage site.
+Most will have you hiking 25 to 33 miles (depending on your starting point) through semi-arid desert, verdant tropical rainforest, and breathtaking mountain passes to the stunning pre-Columbian ruins.